-2. Based on the site visit and project scoping, conduct a consultation session with the Owner to clarify and define the requirements for the project, review proposed conceptual design plans Equipment Purchase Agreement Page 22 of 162 between RDU Airport Authority and (insert company name) (01/2023 version) and in coordination with the RDU Authority, decide upon a preferred option/design/project scope.
+2. Based on the site visit and project scoping, conduct a consultation session with the Owner to clarify and define the requirements for the project, review proposed conceptual design plans and in coordination with the RDU Authority, decide upon a preferred option/design/project scope.

-- 3. Prepare and submit of 30% design documents and Cost Estimate. - 4.
-Conduct a 30% design review with the Authority. - 5.
-Prepare 90% Construction Documents, project schedule and 90% cost estimate. - 6.
+3. Prepare and submit of 30% design documents.

+- 4. Conduct a 30% design review with the Authority. - 5.
+Prepare 90% Construction Documents and project schedule complying . - 6.
 Conduct 90% CD review with the Authority - 7.
 Prepare 100% CD's for permitting and submission to the Authority and AHJ.